Speech synthesis: Evaluation challenges

 The consistent evaluation of speech synthesis systems may be difficult because of a lack of universally agreed objective evaluation criteria.
 Different organizations often use different speech data.
 The quality of speech synthesis systems also depends on the quality of the production technique (which may involve analogue or digital recording) and on the facilities used to replay the speech.
 Evaluating speech synthesis systems has therefore often been compromised by differences between production techniques and replay facilities.

 Since 2005, however, some researchers have started to evaluate speech synthesis systems using a common speech dataset.

 Prosodics and emotional content

 A study in the journal Speech Communication by Amy Drahota and colleagues at the University of Portsmouth, UK, reported that listeners to voice recordings could determine, at better than chance levels, whether or not the speaker was smiling.
 It was suggested that identification of the vocal features that signal emotional content may be used to help make synthesized speech sound more natural.
 One of the related issues is modification of the pitch contour of the sentence, depending upon whether it is an affirmative, interrogative or exclamatory sentence.
 One of the techniques for pitch modification uses discrete cosine transform in the source domain (linear prediction residual).
 Such pitch synchronous pitch modification techniques need a priori pitch marking of the synthesis speech database using techniques such as epoch extraction using dynamic plosion index applied on the integrated linear prediction residual of the voiced regions of speech.
+In general, prosody remains a challenge for speech synthesizers, and is an active research topic.